stephenslater/Crowd-Dynamics/docs/visualizations.md

 people are moving at any point in time.
 We count the number of people in the square at any point in time.
-For example, here is a bar chart for the average number of people in the plaza, while aggregating with a window of 20 minutes for Thursday, April 11.
+For example, here is a bar chart for the average number of people in the plaza, while aggregating with a window of 20 minutes for Wednesday, April 10.
 We are able to see from the aggregated analytics when classes finish.

 <p align="center">